 Other features to look for in a hosting service are,

 - A good hosting service often bundles automatic backups and migration of existing sites to their servers.

 - Downtime and low speeds can turn away visitors from your site.
 It dents your SEO ranking, reputation and credibility, and ultimately your revenue.
 Hence fast servers and reliable hosting is necessary.

 - Security – the host server must ensure basic security measures to keep your site safe from hackers and malware.

 - Quality of support provided by the hosting service is a vital factor.
 Most standard services offer good support.
-SiteGround and Bluehost are popular choices with bloggers, and both offer one click WordPress install.
+Bluehost is a popular choice with bloggers, and it offers one click WordPress install.